awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-cloudwatch-events-target.md

 # Periodically Start a State Machine Execution Using CloudWatch Events<a name="tutorial-cloudwatch-events-target"></a>

-You can execute a Step Functions state machine in response to an event pattern or on a schedule using Amazon CloudWatch Events\.
+You can execute an AWS Step Functions state machine in response to an event pattern or on a schedule using Amazon CloudWatch Events\.
 This tutorial shows you how to set a state machine as a target for a CloudWatch Events rule that starts the execution of a state machine every five minutes\.

 For more information about setting a Step Functions state machine as a target using the `PutTarget` Amazon CloudWatch Events API action, see [Add a Step Functions state machine as a target](https://docs.aws.amazon.com/AmazonCloudWatchEvents/latest/APIReference/API_PutTargets.html#API_PutTargets_Example_8)\.